babybabywolf/Five-in-a-row-/README.md

 ## Description
 Five in a Row is an engaging and strategic game where players aim to align five consecutive pieces on a grid.
-It is traditional played with Go pieces (black and white stones) on a go board.
+It is traditionally played with Go pieces (black and white stones) on a go board.
 The game combines simplicity and tactical depth, making it enjoyable for players of all ages.
 Historically, it's a variant of the ancient game of Gomoku and has been enjoyed worldwide for centuries.

 rules:
 Black plays first.